Analytic Proof of a Quartic Continued Fraction Identity for $8/\pi^2$ via Operator Decoupling: Abstract

 \section{Abstract}

 {We present a rigorous analytic proof of a generalized continued fraction (GCF) identity for the transcendental constant $8/\pi^2$, a result recently conjectured via the algorithmic framework of the Ramanujan Machine.
 Distinct from canonical GCFs derived from classical hypergeometric series, the identity at hand features a complex polynomial architecture characterized by quartic partial numerators.
 Our approach utilizes an algebraic decomposition of the second-order shift operator $\mathcal{L} = \mathcal{T}^2 - b_n \mathcal{T} - a_n$ into a coupled first-order system.
-This decomposition enables an exact mapping of the higher-order recurrence to a cascaded system, from which the continued fraction is identified as the reciprocal of an Ap\'ery-like summation involving central binomial coefficients.
-The convergence is established through Pincherle's Theorem, confirming that the numerator sequence constitutes the minimal solution to the associated difference equation.
+This decomposition enables an exact mapping of the higher-order recurrence to a cascaded system, from which the continued fraction is identified as the reciprocal of a binomial series for $(\arcsin)^2$ involving central binomial coefficients.
+The convergence is established through Pincherle's Theorem: the true minimal solution of the associated difference equation is $f_n = A_n - (8/\pi^2)\,B_n$, which satisfies $f_n/B_n \to 0$, confirming absolute convergence of the continued fraction.
 This work provides a systematic operator-theoretic methodology for verifying automated conjectures of transcendental constants with high-degree polynomial coefficients.}

 \keywords{Continued fractions, Ramanujan Machine, Operator factorization, Difference equations, Pi formulas}